kedro-org/kedro/docs/source/tutorial/spaceflights_tutorial.md

 * check the [Spaceflights tutorial FAQ](spaceflights_tutorial_faqs.md) to see if we have answered the question already
 * search the [archive of Discord discussions](https://linen-discord.kedro.org/)
-* use the [#questions channel](https://kedro-org.slack.com/archives/C03RKP2LW64) on our Slack channel (which replaces our Discord server) to ask the community for help.
+* use the [#questions channel](https://kedro-org.slack.com/archives/C03RKP2LW64) on our Slack channel (which replaces our Discord server) to ask the community for help

 ## Terminology

-The Kedro specific terminology we use in the tutorial will be explained as we introduce it.
-We use some additional terminology which may not be familiar to every reader, so we explain some of the commonly used concepts below.
+We will explain any Kedro-specific terminology we use in the tutorial as we introduce it.
+We use additional terminology that may not be familiar to some readers, such as the concepts below.

 ### Project root directory
-Also known as "root directory", this is the parent folder for the entire project, it is the top level folder that contains all other files and directories associated with the project.
+Also known as the "root directory", this is the parent folder for the entire project.
+It is the top-level folder that contains all other files and directories associated with the project.

 ### Dependencies
-These are Python packages, or libraries, that an individual project depends upon in order to complete a task.
+These are Python packages or libraries that an individual project depends upon to complete a task.
 For example, the Spaceflights tutorial project depends on the [scikit-learn](https://scikit-learn.org/stable/) library.

 ### Standard development workflow
 When you build a Kedro project, you will typically follow a [standard development workflow](../faq/faq.md#what-is-the-typical-kedro-project-development-workflow):

 1. Set up the project template

-    * Create a new project with `kedro new`
+    * Create a new project` and install project dependencies.
-    * Install project dependencies.
-    * Configure credentials and any other sensitive / personal content, and logging
+    * Configure credentials and any other sensitive/personal content, and logging

 2. Set up the data